l4zs/minecraft-start-bat-creator/README.md

 # minecraft-start-bat-creator
 This bat aims to create a start.bat while optionally installing the latest paper.jar and/or installing a new java

-Notice: If downloading doesn't work, try opening it as administrator
+Notice: If downloading doesn't work, try opening it as administrator, also make sure that your wifi connection isn't set as metered connection.

 * * *